Eschatologue/CM_wiki/docs/class/sorcerer/storm.md

 ### Level 3: Tempestuous Magic

 You have an arcane storm whirling through your body.
-Immediately before or after you cast a Sorcerer spell of level 1 or higher,.you can fly up to 10 feet without provoking **:rsc-r: Opportunity Attacks**.
+Immediately before or after you cast a Sorcerer spell of level 1 or higher, you can fly up to 10 feet without provoking **:rsc-r: Opportunity Attacks**.
 You safely descend at the start of your next turn.
 This distance is doubled if your **Innate Sorcery** is active.

 ### Level 6: Heart of the Storm